blepa/scratchpad/others/cv.md

 *team size: 8*
 In this project I developed many xml web-services based on stored procedures for front-end applictaions.
 I concentrated on standardized output from two impedented databases with diffrent data model structure.
 The next important aspect which I focused is perfomrance of stored procedures.

+**Push data from OLTP to Raporting Server**
+*role: desinger/developer**
+*tech stack: sql server 2008/2012/2014/2016, sql server replication, ssis, linked server** *team size: 2*
+The main requirements for this project are reduce time and resources consuption of the data extract process.
+To meet those requirements I extensive used SSIS package.